erlange/wbm-dl/README.md

     The time the `Source` responds to the request.
 The time is in `yyyyMMdd hh:mm:ss` .NET format and might not conform to the standard JSON datetime format.

 ## Considerations
-A website archive is nothing but gets bigger.
+### Avoid Mass-Scraping
+Your archived website gets none but bigger over time.
 It can get so big with millions of files.
 Certain aspects must therefore come into considerations.